MajorAchilles/tsLudo/README.md

 * Get next player
 * Set currentPlayer = next Player
+* Get all other player states
+  * All other players are in WON state
+  * Set plaer state to LOST
+  * End the Game
 * if player state is not INACTIVE
     * [End player turn](#on-player-turn-end)
 * Else,